I’m showing you how to make this EASY chunky knit pumpkin! It was so simple to make and has a beautiful farmhouse rustic look, the perfect fall decor.

 First, decide if you want a taller pumpkin a small pumpkin or a large-sized pumpkin.
 This pumpkin measured 9 inches wide by 9 inches tall and I used about 1/2 of the bulky yarn.

 Faux Pumpkins -I would stay away from the foam pumpkins as the hot glue could melt it.

-Chunky Knit Yarn – I used Yarn Bee Internal Bliss in ivory, I almost picked the light gray (found at Hobby Lobby)
+Chunky Knit Yarn – You can find it on Amazon or I used Yarn Bee Internal Bliss in ivory, I almost picked the light gray (found at Hobby Lobby)

 Hot Glue and hot glue gun

 Measure the length from the top of the pumpkin to the bottom of the pumpkin, this will let you know the length of yarn that you need and cut accordingly.
 I pre-cut a few strips at a time.

 Run a bead of glue from top to bottom down one rib at a time adhering the yarn to the glue.
 I left the ends dangling.

 Continue doing this until all ribs are filled with the yarn

 Next start filling in the areas between each rib.
 You just need a dab of hot glue at each end of the yarn.
 You will notice as the pumpkin starts filling in more you will need to add shorter strips to fill the gaps, don’t worry, they blend perfectly.